Oopsie Daisies: UK Van Driver Blunders You Won’t Believe!

 If you’d like to watch the viral TikTok that caused the van driver’s unfortunate event to become famous, you can watch it here.

-Helping a friend move in, the driver must have been very surprised to discover he now had an additional roof strapped to the top of his van.
+While helping a friend move in, the driver likely felt very surprised to discover he had strapped an additional roof to the top of his van.

 Witnesses say they are surprised there haven’t been more incidents like this, as the car park roof is quite a low one.